fjb4/steeltoe-demo/README.md

 Note that the demonstration of Config Server retrieves its configuration from the https://github.com/fjb4/steeltoe-config-repo repository.

+TODO
+- Remove one of the services (middleware?)
+- Rename services?
+- Make sure we explain jsontest.com
+- Break into mutiple git repos
+  - Repo for the service itself
+  - Repo for service creation
+    - docker-compose.yml
+    - config-server-json
+    - Create readme containing service creation parts of readme below

 ## How to Run with Docker (local)
 - Prerequisites
   - [.NET Core SDK](https://dotnet.microsoft.com/download) (tested with version 2.2)